haziqmalikssh/Arduino-Projects/01 Basic/Project 12 IR Reciever/README.md

 ## Usage
 - After uploading the code, open the Serial Monitor (9600 baud) to see the decoded IR signals.
 - Press buttons on your IR remote to send signals to the receiver.
-- Use the decoded values to trigger actions in your project (e.g., controlling LEDs or motors).
+- Use the decoded values to trigger actions in your project.

 ## Contributing
 Contributions are welcome!
 Please: